2017 tuition fees for international students

 The costs for OSHC vary depending on the type of cover (single, dual or multi family) and the duration of your studies.
 This cost is separate to your tuition fees.

-To find out more about the cost of OSHC, refer to the Allianz OSHC price list (PDF 79kb)
+To find out more about the cost of OSHC, you can contact us for a quote.

 *Based on current pricing